 10. Viewing Christmas Lights

 On the Isle of Wight where I grew up the local bus company would make a special route of all the houses that had impressive Christmas lights on outside their home.
 Many of these would collect money for local charities and it was always amazing to see how many lights they had flashing, blow up polar bears and igloos, Rudolf on the rooftop and music playing in sync.
+This is similar in other places of the UK I believe, and big cities having an evening where the public can get together to see the lights be turned on.

 Have you ever lived or are living abroad and experience a few of these?
 Every country is different but I absolutely love these different moments of new experiences.
 Share with me yours!